-The average staff attendance for the school year, based on unplanned absences of sick and emergency leave for periods of up to five days, was 87.22%.
+The average staff attendance for the school year, based on unplanned absences of sick and emergency leave for periods of up to five days, was 92.69%.

-Percentage of teaching staff retained from the previous school year was 90.00% http://www.myschool.edu.au/.
+Percentage of teaching staff retained from the previous school year was 83.15%.